 • States are required to submit an annual update to their THIRA.
-States will submit their THIRA update along with their SPR through the URT and email a copy of the URT to their respective FEMA Regional Federal Preparedness Coordinator and copy fema.spr@fema.dhs.gov.
+For FY 2016, EMPG recipients should complete THIRA, Step 4 for all Response and Recovery core capabilities, including the common core capabilities for those mission areas.
+States will submit their THIRA update along with their SPR through the URT and email a copy of the URT to their respective FEMA Regional Federal Preparedness Coordinator and copy fema-spr@fema.dhs.gov.
 THIRA submissions shall be in alignment with CPG 201, Second Edition.
 State submissions of the THIRA and SPR are due no later than December 31 annually.